 Complex rashes can affect other parts of the body in addition to the skin.
 These rashes are sometimes associated with an underlying condition that requires treatment.
-Dr. Christopher Messana and Dr. Kate Messana provide diagnostic services and treatment options for complex rashes at Elevated Dermatology and Skin Cancer Surgery Center in Parker, Colorado.
+Dr. Christopher Messana and Dr. Kate Messana provide diagnostic services and treatment options for complex rashes here at our Parker, Colorado office.

 Complex rashes may be limited to the skin or they may involve other internal organs.